Making the Most of Organizational Resources

 - Is it easy for your competitors to duplicate the resource?

 - Does the resource have an easily available substitute that competitors can use?

 - If substitutes are available, can they provide the same level of customer satisfaction and loyalty?

 - Is it likely that new entrants to the market will be able to develop better or cheaper products that can replace your product?

 - Are your management structures appropriate?
-For example, if you rely on innovation to create rarity, do you have a system which allows new ideas to get to market quickly?
+For example, if you rely on innovation to create rarity, do you have a system that allows new ideas to get to market quickly?

-- Are your back office support systems, such as sales processing and financing, able to support your key resources?
+- Are your finance systems and website able to support your key resources?

 - Does your company give proper focus to the resource?